l3mpire/lemverse/README.md

   "popInConfiguration": {
     "width": 120, // Custom width
     "height": 45, // Custom height
+    "position": "top", // Pop-in position on the zone (center, left, right, bottom or top), set "relative" for custom position using "x" & "y"
-    "x": 0, // Relative position from the zone's center on X "y": -60, // Relative position from the zone's center on Y "static": true, // Avoid pop-in following the player "className": "wood welcome" // List of CSS classes to customize pop-in's style }
+    "x": 0, // Optional: Relative position from the zone's center on X (you need to set "position" to "relative") "y": -60, // Optional: Relative position from the zone's center on Y (you need to set "position" to "relative") "className": "wood welcome" // List of CSS classes to customize pop-in's style }
 }